Difference Between Groovy and Scala

-Key Difference Between Groovy vs Scala
+Key Difference Between Groovy and Scala

-- Syntax: Groovy provides native support for markup languages like XML and HTML using libraries like Grails, Glide etc., whereas Scala also provides the support for the markup languages through various libraries like Scala Tags, Udash, static tags and many more.
+- Syntax: Groovy provides native support for markup languages like XML and HTML using libraries like Grails, Glide etc., whereas Scala also provides the support for the markup languages through various libraries like Scala Tags, Udash, static tags, and many more.

-- Learning Curve: Groovy is relatively simple and requires less time to learn whereas Scala might take more time to ramp up on the language as it involves a lot of new things.
+- Learning Curve: Groovy is relatively simple and requires less time to learn, whereas Scala might take more time to ramp up on the language as it involves a lot of new things.

-- Type checking: Groovy is dynamically typed that is type checking happened during the runtime and Scala is statically typed here type checking happened during compile time.
+- Type checking: Groovy is dynamically typed; that is, type checking happened during the runtime, and Scala is statically typed here; type checking happened during compile time.

 Groovy vs Scala Comparison Table